pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-source.rst

     On Windows, you can install ``graphviz`` using the `Chocolatey <https://chocolatey.org/>`_ package manager, or follow the instructions on the `graphviz website <https://graphviz.org/download/>`_.

-In addition to the packages above, you will also need `TOML Kit <https://tomlkit.readthedocs.io/en/latest/>`_, a ``toml`` table parser.
-This is necessary for installing build-time dependencies when installing in "editable mode" without build isolation.
+In addition to the packages above, you will need `TOML Kit <https://tomlkit.readthedocs.io/en/latest/>`_, a ``toml`` table parser.
+The tool is necessary to install build-time dependencies in "editable mode" without build isolation.

-To install ``tomlkit`` to your local user accout (ensure you are not within a virtual environment), use the following command:
+To install ``tomlkit`` to your local user account (ensure you are not within a virtual environment), use the following command:

 .. code:: bash